therealjtgill/therealjtgill.github.io/index.md

 The NTM consists of four core components (see figure below).
 They all inter-rely on each other heavily, so it's hard to talk about one component without talking about the others... but this organization seems to make sense:

-* Memory matrix
+* External memory matrix
 * Controller network
 * Read/write heads

 ![Basic NTM Diagram](/assets/ntm_diagram_small.png)

-### Memory Matrix
+### External memory Matrix

-The memory matrix literally just saves information that the controller tells it to save.
-Data in the memory matrix is accessed by addressing a particular *row* of the matrix.
+The memory matrix is literally just a repository of information that the controller saves.
+Data in the memory matrix is accessed (for reading or writing) by addressing a particular *row* of the matrix.
+The matrix is called 'external' because it isn't trained through error backpropagation.
 An example memory matrix is shown below.

 ![Example memory matrix](/assets/mem.png)